noconaway/whos-at-cogsci/README.md

 4. Find some way to systematically confirm that no presentations were missed in preprocessing.
 5. Weird SQLite error (i believe) generated when making the author title table: `Error: error in statement: near " ": syntax error.`
 6. Prevent error when # presentations figure looks for coordinates and has none.
+7. Need some salient message about who the focal author is